ScientistNextDoor/ScientistND/Protocols/README.md

 **Preparation before a call:**
 - Find links to any material – video/photo/explanations/experiments
-- Put links into a plan, use old article posts on the website, or create a new one
+- Write up links into a blogpost: use old article posts on the website, or create a new one
-- If you do create something new, please send it along to us to upload onto the website
+- If you do create something new, please send it along to us to upload onto the website (so you can point to it in communication with parent)
 - Any experiments require a Risk Assessment (see Risk Assessment folder).
 Use the template if you need to create a new one, or use an old one if applicable
 - If you are designing a new experiment, please send us the Risk Assessment to upload
 - Send to risk assessment to parent, confirm that they are OK with the experiment, have materials/equipment